MorphyMeri/learning-react/README.md

 # React + TypeScript + Vite

-This is a repo where I am learning NextJS with tailwind css
+This is a repo where I am learning React with typescript